phanmemkhoinghiep/homeassistant/packages/cam/readme.md

           tilt: 0 # ( The value is -100..100)
           zoom: 0   ( The value is -100..100)
 ```
 4.2.
-Add Script to move PTZ Camera from the current posittion to predefined position
+Add Script to move PTZ Camera from the current posittion to the fixed position

 ```sh
   # azimuth: 0..3300, elevation: 0..900, absoluteZoom: 10..40